autumnscripts/GMOD-FREE-SCRIPTS/README.md

 #### DARKRP MONEY TRANSFER - `A simple library for the DarkRP gamemode to transfer money directly from Person A to Person B.`
 #### HEALTH ARMOR REGENERATION - `A simple system which allows for passive (non-combat) regeneration of health & armor.`
 #### SIMPLE MAP ROTATION - `A simple system which changes to a new map every x amount of seconds.`
+#### SIMPLE PLAYER QUERY - `A simple command that allows administrators to query & view detailed info about a specific player.`

 ## IMPORTANT NOTE